-- Target areas of importance for protection. - Develop committee consensus on key areas/features. - Identify historic properties or properties of local significance. - Encourage the surrounding towns to preserve their important scenic features. - Restrict development of these areas. - Use zoning and other available tools to limit development options. - Keep the area adjacent to the quarry pond in public ownership. - Develop a long-range plan to enhance the site as a recreational/interpretive resource. - NR 4.2.
+- o Influence the types and locations of rural residential development. - Encourage the surrounding towns to regulate development densities in rural areas. - Support town efforts which encourage innovative development techniques such as conservation subdivisions. - Encourage the towns to direct traditional subdivisions to areas where municipal services are available. - NR 4.3.
 Eliminate unsightly properties and other elements generally regarded as eyesores.
 Community image for local residents and visitors passing through, more often than not, is defined by its appearance.
 Tidy, well-maintained properties with a lack of unnecessary clutter presents a positive image while a proliferation of eyesores such as unkempt properties, improperly discarded household items, and other evidence of blight reflects poorly on all the residents who live there.
-When these conditions exist, it is difficult to achieve a high level of community pride.
+It is difficult to achieve a high level of community pride when its eyesores reflect the common perception of the community.

-- Enforce existing nuisance/litter ordinances and building codes. - Strengthen the commitment to enforcement on a consistent basis. - Continue to work with a private partner in the salvage business. - Reduce roadside littering. - Continue a strong commitment to enforcement of litter ordinances. - Continue to sponsor an annual community clean-up day.
+- Enforce existing nuisance/litter ordinances and building codes.

+- Strengthen the commitment to enforcement.

+- Reduce roadside littering.

+- Commit to stronger enforcement of litter ordinances.

+- Step up educational efforts.

-CULTURAL RESOURCES - Village of Redgranite
+CULTURAL RESOURCES - City of Wautoma